dharrsg27/LLM-RAG-QnA-Chatbot-for-Documents/README.md

 3. Vector Embeddings of Chunks

    - After chunking, each chunk is converted into a vector embedding, which is a numerical representation of the text.
 These embeddings capture the meaning, context, and relationships between words within a chunk.
-   - By converting chunks into embeddings, similar chunks can be quickly found during queries using techniques like cosine similarity, which is significantly faster than performing direct text searches.
-   - In this project, Ollama's embedding model, 'nomic-embed-text', was used for vector embeddings.
+   - In this project, Ollama's embedding model, **'nomic-embed-text'**, was used for vector embeddings.

 4. Storing Embeddings in a Vector Database

-   - Vector databases like ChromaDB are optimized to store and retrieve high-dimensional vector embeddings.
-Once text chunks are converted into vector embeddings, these databases can efficiently perform similarity searches using metrics like cosine similarity.
-This is crucial for tasks like information retrieval, where we want to find chunks of text similar to a user's query.
+   - Vector databases like **ChromaDB** are optimized to store and retrieve high-dimensional vector embeddings.
+   - Once text chunks are converted into vector embeddings, these databases can efficiently perform similarity searches using metrics like cosine similarity.
    - Each chunk has a unique ID so it can be easily tracked and retrieved later, such as in this project, the IDs were formatted as "file_name:page:chunk_ids"

 B. Document Retrieval from Query and Answer Generation